 • Building innovation networks, partnerships and projects;

-• Managing Projects and driving innovation.
+• Managing projects and driving innovation.

-Aplicatzia, or as it was originally known the Aplicatzia Software House, specializes in application development and business improvement processes.
+Aplicatzia, originally known as the Aplicatzia Software House, specializes in application development and business improvement processes.
 We use development languages for Android, Apple OS and Tablets prevalent in the business world.
-We will assist you focus on and improve exposure to your target audience, and introduce your business to clients you never imagined of attracting before.
+We will assist you to focus on and improve exposure to your target audience, and introduce your business to clients you never imagined of attracting before.
 We at Aplicatzia will help you gain better control of the advertising and marketing of your products and introduce you to wider opportunities and new clients.
 Aplicatzia offers a complete solution from one single point (i.e. a One Stop Shop), from the characterization phase to full implementation on the client’s site.

 Our products include interfaces to central software management systems within the organization.
 The purpose of the interface is to continuously receive real time data, which is accurate at any given moment.
 The company offers interfaces to all popular management software, including: Hashavshevet, Windows, Sigma, and Acadia – a software system designed for management of diamond merchant offices, and in fact for every software product available on the market, which is built on Oracle SQL database platforms.

-The EMASAGRA vision is based on the excellence of the service provided to all customers: households and companies.
+The EMASAGRA vision is based on the excellence of the service provided to all customers, households and companies.

 World Sensing (Spain)

 Worldsensing is a widely recognized global IoT pioneer.
 What drives us is the passion to redefine the way smart cities manage mobility and how traditional industries operate infrastructures and assets.
 We empower customers to make the right operational decisions based on real-time intelligence.
 These insights enable operators to understand the performance of distributed infrastructure, make predictions, improve efficiency and even prevent disasters.
 This is what we call Connected Operational Intelligence.
-Today, we are reinventing the world we will live and work in tomorrow, with more than 200 customers in over 40 countries across 5 continents.
+Today, we are reinventing the world we will live and work in tomorrow, with more than 200 customers in over 40 countries across five continents.